-Phased requirements for the sector development in the province are assessed to meet the provincial targets established as percentages of beneficiaries or utilities to be served by sub-sector.
-Targets of service coverage for water supply in Phase I development are established by maintaining the existing high service coverage in urban area and a slight increase of 3% from the base year coverage in rural area as shown in Table 7.1.
+Phased requirements for the sector development in the province are assessed to meet the provincial targets established as percentages of beneficiaries or utilities to be served by subsector.
+Targets of service coverage for water supply in Phase I development are established to maintain the existing service coverage, that is, a very slight increase from the base year both in urban (2% increase) and rural area (3%) as shown Table 7.1.
 Sanitation sector target is applied in order to attain sufficiency and balanced distribution of the facilities in urban and rural area as embodied in the PNDP.
 Sewerage target is set for only part of urban centers in the long-term development, while solid waste management considered the medium-term household requirements.
 Logistic support is considered as a minimum requirement of LGUs for the implementation of PW4SP.
 The types and number of well drilling/rehabilitation equipment and supporting vehicle for Level I facilities are identified as reference information.
 Also, minimum requirements for setting up a provincial laboratory to support drinking water quality surveillance and monitoring activities are described.